EdgeVPN/ipop-project.github.io/_pages/trial.md

 If you already have Docker installed, you just need to create a Docker network, and use the -v Docker option to mount the configuration file and log directory.

-You can start the container and bind to the host's network as follows this will achieve better NAT traversal behavior.
-Alternatively, you can replace _host_ with _dkrnet_ below to use Docker's NAT - however, the default Docker NAT behavior requires TURN for traversal.
+You can start the container and bind to the dkrnet network as follows.
+Alternatively, you can replace _dkrnet_ with _host_ below to use Docker's host networking - if you only run a single container in your host.

 ```
-docker run -d -v /path_to/config-001.json:/etc/opt/edge-vpnio/config.json -v /path_to/logs/001:/var/log/edge-vpnio/ --rm --privileged --name evio001 --network host edgevpnio/evio-node:20.7 /sbin/init
+docker run -d -v /path_to/config-001.json:/etc/opt/edge-vpnio/config.json -v /path_to/logs/001:/var/log/edge-vpnio/ --rm --privileged --name evio001 --network dkrnet edgevpnio/evio-node:20.7 /sbin/init
 ```

 ## Step 3: Test it out